Authored by the expert who managed and guided the team behind the Nicaragua Property Pack

 Which areas are truly high-end in Nicaragua right now?

-The truly high-end areas in Nicaragua right now are Santo Domingo and the top-tier enclaves of Las Colinas in Managua, plus premium coastal developments and nearby communities in San Juan del Sur where view and amenity packages dominate the listings.
+The truly high-end areas in Nicaragua right now are Santo Domingo and the top-tier enclaves of Las Colinas in Managua, along with premium Pacific coast developments in San Juan del Sur (such as hilltop communities with sunset views) and the Tola corridor (including Rancho Santana and similar gated resort-style communities).

 How much does it really cost to buy, beyond the price, in Nicaragua in 2026?